Many-Body Perturbation Theory (MBPT) and Time-Dependent Density-Functional Theory (TD-DFT): MBPT Insights About What is Missing in, and Corrections to, the TD-DFT Adiabatic Approximation: Effective Exchange-Correlation (xc) Kernel

-arises quite naturally in the context of the time-dependent OEP problem.
-According to Runge-Gross (RG) theory,~\cite{RG84} the exact time-dependent xc-potential, $v_{xc}(t)$, is not only a functional of the density, $\rho(t)$, but also of an initial condition which can be taken as the wave function, $\Psi(t_0)$, at some prior time $t_0$.
-On the other hand, linear response theory begins with the static ground state case where the first Hohenberg-Kohn theorem tells us that the wave function is a functional of the density $\Psi(t_0) = \Psi[\rho_{t_0}]$.
-G\"orling has pointed out that this greatly simplifies the problem~\cite{G98} because we can then show that,
+The localizer arises quite naturally in the context of the time-dependent OEP problem.
+According to the Runge-Gross theory \cite{RG84}, the exact time-dependent xc-potential $v_{xc}(t)$, is not only a functional of the density $\rho(t)$, but also of an initial condition which can be taken as the wavefunction $\Psi(t_0)$ at some prior time $t_0$.
+On the other hand, linear response theory begins with the static ground state case where the first Hohenberg-Kohn theorm tells us that the wavefunction is a functional of the denisty $\Psi(t_0) = \Psi[\rho_{t_0}]$.
+G\"orling has pointed out that this greatly simplifies the problem \cite{G98} because we can then show that,